What does a flight attendant do?

 How much do flight attendants earn?

-Overall, flight attendant jobs rank as the fourth highest-paying career that doesn’t require a degree — just under executive assistants and sales representatives — says U.S. News.
+Overall, flight attendant jobs rank as the third highest-paying career that doesn’t require a degree — just behind executive assistants and patrol officer — says U.S. News.

 In addition to a higher-than-average salary, flight attendants also enjoy a slew of extra perks.